hazbo/twist/README.md

 support, it does next to nothing.
 I'm not the biggest fan of text editors / IDEs genenrating loads of code for you behind the scenes or always trying to guess what you're going to do next and then getting it wrong.
-But I did want a little bit of code genenration in here not only that but for the editor to be away of this code and to know what has happened so it can become more useful as you keep using it.
+But I did want a little bit of code genenration in here not only that but for the editor to be aware of this code and to know what has happened so it can become more useful as you keep using it.

 An example: